caiosoliverdev/syncyou_talidesk/chat21-web-widget/README.md

 };
 ```

-* `logLevel`: The SyncYou web-widget supports 4 log levels.
+* `logLevel`: The Tiledesk web-widget supports 4 log levels.
 The order is as follows:
   `Error < Warn < Info < Debug`

 ### RUN in dev